 Residential Garbage & Recycling

 Republic Services is the garbage and recycling provider for the City of Katy.
-Beginning May 2012, each residence will be provided with one 95-gallon blue poly cart for household garbage and one 95-gallon blue/green cart for recyclables.
+Each residence is provided one 95-gallon blue poly cart for household garbage and one 95-gallon blue/green cart for recyclables.
 These carts are the property of Republic Services and will be maintained by Republic.
 Only carts issued by Republic Services can be used for garbage and recycling collection.
 Additional carts may be requested using this form.
 If you have any questions, please contact:

 Republic Services Customer Service Department 713-849-0400